uqlibrary/fez-frontend/README.md

 - Because FE is served from cloudFront, add a behaviour to serve css/js filename patterns.
 E.g. behaviours have been added for `main-*` and `commons-*` files.
+- if you cant get eg https://fez-staging.library.uq.edu.au/view/UQ:e6c5854 to load the new FE (it always loads legacy) you can use the alternate url of https://fez-staging.library.uq.edu.au/view_new/UQ:e6c5854

 #### Optimisation Guidelines